akutschi/docs/content/documentation/Machine-Learning/Introduction/index.md

 >
 >Tom Mitchell

-An example that is used in the Coursera [Machine Learning](https://www.coursera.org/learn/machine-learning) course is playing checkers:
+An example for the latter definition that is used in the Coursera [Machine Learning](https://www.coursera.org/learn/machine-learning) course is playing checkers:

 - "E" is the experience of playing many games of checkers
 - "T" is the task of playing checkers